Audition Requirements

 ORGAN Major or Principal:

-Bachelor of Music in Keyboard Performance ORGAN
+Bachelor of Music in Performance (Organ)

 Bachelor of Arts, Bachelor of Science KEYBOARD